Coded-Alchemy/SOC-Home-Lab/active-directory-lab/README.md

 ---

-## Adversary Simulation
+## Adversary Emulation

-Attack scenarios were executed from the Kali Linux machine to simulate real-world threats.
+Attack scenarios were executed from the MITRE Caldera C2 server to simulate real-world threats.

 ### Techniques Simulated